Why the Chinese Regime’s Purge of 2 Generals Is Linked to Its Taiwan Invasion Plans

 Former Chinese Defense Ministers Li Shangfu and Wei Fenghe have been expelled from the Chinese Communist Party (CCP) and the military and stripped of their general titles.
 Both were charged with allegedly violating political discipline, refusing to cooperate with investigators, and offering and accepting bribes.

-A former CCP navy commander said that the real reason for the purge was that both Mr. Li and Mr. Wei didn’t want to go to war with Taiwan.
+A former CCP navy commander said the real reason for the purge was that both Mr. Li and Mr. Wei didn’t want to go to war with Taiwan.
 According to his sources, the CCP’s soldiers are now so focused on political study that officers spend their days playing poker and basketball to kill time because military training has stalled.

-Military Purge Is Common in Communist Countries
+Military Purges Are Common in Communist Countries

 Guo Jun, editor-in-chief of The Epoch Times Hong Kong edition, said the main charge against Mr. Li and Mr. Wei is that they “betrayed the trust of the Party Central Committee and the Central Military Commission.”